 Education Through Service

-The Georgia State University College of Law’s Low-Income Taxpayer Clinic has been operating for 24 years as a nationally recognized component of the college’s lawyer skills training program.
+Georgia Stat Law’s Low-Income Taxpayer Clinic is a nationally recognized component of the college’s lawyer skills training program.
 It provides federal tax controversy resolution services to low-income taxpayers residing throughout the State of Georgia.

 Serving the Community

 The clinic provides a service to the community by representing taxpayers who are unable to afford legal representation.
 Client eligibility depends on the individual’s financial situation, the elements of the controversy, and the workload of the clinic.
 Those seeking representation must provide information relating to their financial status.